Inverse Probability Weighting-based Mediation Analysis for Microbiome Data: Methodology

-Let $Z$ be a binary exposure variable taking values 0 or 1, $Y$ be the outcome of interest, $M$ be a potentially high-dimensional mediator, $L$ be an exposure-induced mediator-outcome confounder, and $X$ be a set of baseline covariates.
-Suppose we observe independent and identically distributed samples from the joint distribution of $(Z,Y,M,L,X).$ Following the potential outcome framework, let $M(z)$ denote the value of the mediator that would have been observed had the exposure $Z$ been set to level $z$, and $Y(z,m)$ denote the value of the outcome that would have been observed had $Z$ been set to level $z$, and $M$ been set to $m$.
-We also use $Y(z)$ to denote $Y\{z,M(z)\}$.
+Following the potential outcome framework, let $\clr\{\bm{M}(z)\}$ denote the value of the clr transformation of mediator that would have been observed had the exposure $Z$ been set to level $z$, and $Y\{z,\clr(\bm{m})\}$ denote the value of the outcome that would have been observed had $Z$ been set to level $z$, and $\clr(\bm{M})$ been set to $\clr(\bm{m})$.
+We also use $Y(z)$ to denote $Y[z,\clr\{\bm{M}(z)\}]$.
 The observed data can be related to the potential counterparts under the following consistency assumption, which we maintain throughout this paper.
-We refer interested readers to \cite{cole2009consistency} for a discussion of this assumption. \begin{assumption}[Consistency] $M=M(z)$ when $Z=z$; $Y=Y(z,m)$ when $Z=z$ and $M=m$. \end{assumption}
+We refer interested readers to \cite{cole2009consistency} for a discussion of this assumption. \begin{assumption}[Consistency] $\clr(\bm{M})=\clr\{\bm{M}(z)\}$ when $Z=z$; $Y=Y\{z,\clr(\bm{m})\}$ when $Z=z$ and $\clr(\bm{M})=\clr(\bm{m})$. \end{assumption}

-The total effect of $Z$ on $Y$ is defined as $\text{TE} = E\{Y(1)\} - E\{Y(0)\}.$ We are interested in how this effect is mediated through $M$.
+The total effect of $Z$ on $Y$ is defined as $\text{TE} = E\{Y(1)\} - E\{Y(0)\}.$ We are interested in how this effect is mediated through $\clr(\bm M)$.
 One classical approach is to decompose the total effect into the natural direct effect (NDE) and natural indirect effect (NIE), which are respectively defined as follows \citep{robins1992identifiability,pearl2001direct}:

 Based on this definition, the NIE can be used to measure the mediation effect.
 The NDE and NIE may be identified through the following so-called mediation formula.